mobitar/MBSpacialViewController/README.md

 Any view controller that is part of the view heirarchy must inherit from ```MBSpacialChildViewController```.

 ## License
-MBAlertView is available under the MIT license.
+MBSpacialViewController is available under the MIT license.